Crowne Plaza Hotel, Belfast

 Earn CPD and Expand Knowledge:

-Gain certified CPD hours while learning from clinical experts and individuals with lived experience.
+Gain certified CPD hours while learning from clinical experts and individuals with first-hand experience.

 Meet the Speakers